All the places where you can use the extension

 Popup

-This is the fast entry point for creating notes, snippets, links, automatic captures, switching workspaces, and opening the rest of the tools.
+The fast entry point to create notes, snippets, links, automatic captures, switch workspaces, review changelog entries, and open the rest of the tools.

 Side panel

-Ideal for checking information while you keep working in another tab.
-It brings together global search, notes, links, snippets, clips, and AI tools.
+Best for consulting information while staying on the current page.
+It brings together global search, notes, links, snippets, clips, workspace filters, and AI tools with chat and history.

 Notebook

-This is the wide editing view.
-It is used to write, format, organize notes, review the trash, and work with reminders more comfortably.
+The wide editing view.
+It is the right place to write, format, review reminders, organize folders, and work with personal or Teams content in a more comfortable way.

 Welcome and installation